etlbox/etlbox.website/doks_v1.8/content/support/legal-notice/index.md

 ---
 title: "Legal Notice & Privacy Policy"
-description: "We do not collect any personal data - and we are an official company in Berlin, Germany."
+description: "Legal notice and privacy policy for ETLBoxperts GmbH in Berlin.
+We do not collect personal analytics data on etlbox.net beyond what hosting requires."
 draft: false
 images: []
 toc: false